george-mammen/Learn-To-Code-21/README.md

               ➼ Write a program in C to determine the Frequency of a user inputted character from a string.

               ➼ Write a C program to switch the letter case of alphabets.

+Day 15 :

+              ➼ Write a C Program to read a 2D Array and then display it.

+              ➼ Write a C Program to read the values for a square 2D array and print its main/principal and secondary diagonals.